 - Branding experts like Kurt Bartolich and David Brier

 - Sales leaders like Jeremy Donovan (SalesLoft) and Charles Green (Trusted Advisor)

 - Customer Success professionals like Nick Hart (Outreach.io) and Rachel Ostrander (Brooks Running)

 Questions or guest recommendations?
 Email: Ethan at BombBomb dot com

 Please Subscribe, Rate, and Review – It Really Helps!

-The early days in Apple Podcasts/iTunes are critical to a podcast’s success.
+The early days in Apple Podcasts are critical to a podcast’s success.
 If you enjoyed this conversation with Ann and look forward to our upcoming guests, please take a minute to:

-1. Visit The Customer Experience Podcast in iTunes
+1. Visit The Customer Experience Podcast in Apple Podcasts

 2. Subscribe to the podcast